junzis/pyModeS/README.rst

     pms.adsb.airborne_velocity(msg)

-Hint: When you have a fix position of the aircraft, it is convenient to use `position_with_ref()` method to decode with only one position message (either odd or even).
+Note: When you have a fix position of the aircraft, it is convenient to use `position_with_ref()` method to decode with only one position message (either odd or even).
 This works with both airborne and surface position messages.
 But the reference position shall be with in 180NM (airborne)